 Crying as a Tool | The Column

 I've been a big advocate for crying and can honestly say I don't judge anyone for having a good wail.
 Yet, I never allowed this acceptance or non-judgement to myself.
-A solitary tear could roll down my cheek and I'd instantly find my inner dialogue labelling myself as a coward, weak or whatever the derogatory flavour of the week was.
+A solitary tear could roll down my cheek and I'd instantly find my inner dialogue labelling myself as a coward, wimp or whatever the derogatory flavour of the week was.

 This all somewhat changed earlier in the year.